 Some have expressed that if these brands did truly care about animals and being cruelty-free, then they wouldn’t have sold their company to a non-cruelty-free parent corporation.

 And by doing so, we shouldn’t continue to support these brands and hopefully, it will also discourage other cruelty-free brands from selling out too.

 Ultimately, It’s your Decision

-We want to encourage you all to make your own decision of whether you want to support these brands or not.
+We want to encourage you to make your own decision on whether you want to support these brands or not.
 Consider which of these points speak to you and are aligned with what you believe in.
-Also keep in mind that your opinions may change as you grow more comfortable and mindful about being and shopping cruelty free –and that’s okay.
-We’re all evolving and trying to be a better, kinder person.
+Also, keep in mind that your opinions may change as you continue on your cruelty-free journey –and that’s okay.
+We’re always improving to do and be better.

-Let us know in the comments below if you’re for or against supporting cruelty free brands that tests on animals and why?
-Did we miss an important point?
+Let us know in the comments below if you’re for or against supporting cruelty-free brands owned by parent companies that test on animals?